 2. Not completing all aspects of the application

-If you forget required parts of the application, you application may not be considered for admission.
+If you forget required parts of the application, your application may not be considered for admission.
 Jane Crowley, the associate director of operations for the Office of Undergraduate Admission at Boston College, says, “Every college or university has its own requirements, and it is up to the applicant to know what those requirements are and complete the application appropriately.”

 Murphy suggests that you “double and triple check everything you enter into an application before you push the submit button.
-Follow the on screen instructions to a T, and if you do not hear back from the colleges to which you have applied confirming receipt of the application, you have probably done something wrong.”
+Follow the on-screen instructions to a T, and if you do not hear back from the colleges to which you have applied confirming receipt of the application, you have probably done something wrong.”

 3. Not telling your guidance counselor where you’ve applied

 It’s not all about the application!
 In order for an application to be considered, you also need to submit transcripts and letters of recommendation through your high school guidance counselor.

 Maureen Mathis, Assistant Provost at Saint Joseph’s University, stresses that “if your guidance counselor doesn't know where you applied, then they can't send your transcript or letters of recommendation.

 “Stay in good communication with your counselors and pay attention to the guidelines and timelines they provide so you can be sure to get everything taken care of in a timely manner,” Mathis says.

 4. Sending in too many letters of recommendation

 If an applicant submits too many letters of recommendation, not all of them may be considered in the decision process.
 According to Crowley, “If a counselor has time to only review two recommendations and the first two are chosen, they may not be the best ones.”